Inefficient practices hurt an investment firm, be it internally or when facing the client.

 Commitment to excellence is not just a slogan for the Oakland Raiders.
 The reality is Six Sigma encourages just that: excellence.

-Whether you’re feeling the heat from executive management to run a better operations, or you simply hold your team to a higher standard, then Six Sigma is your solution.
+Whether you're feeling the heat internally, from clients themselves, or you simply hold yourself to a higher standard, then Six Sigma is your solution.

 You will achieve a more efficient operation via reduced errors, cost savings, time saved, and a more proactive approach to problem-solving.